Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 How to Propagate Ficus Burgundy

-Propagating Burgundy rubber plants are not difficult from air-layers.
+Propagating Burgundy rubber plants from air layers is not difficult.

 The best way to go about propagating a rubber plant is by stem cuttings.